 Golf is a game that requires a balance between distance and accuracy of shots.
 Without a good balance between skills, you will fail to consistently meet your objective.

 Learning about your strengths and weaknesses allows you to create a balanced swing, which will ensure you have better control of your club and deliver your swing squarely to the ball, guaranteeing accuracy.
+Watch the video below to learn how to hit pin high in golf every time.

 Whether you are watching or playing, knowing the distance can also help you better understand what is happening during a golf match, help you to make better decisions when playing, know what skills you should improve, and make you a better player.